ACADEMY OF INTERNATIONAL BUSINESS

-Special meetings in addition to the annual business meeting provided for in the constitution may be called by the Chapter Executive Board.
-Notice of the time, place, and agenda of such special meetings shall be given to the members by mail or electronically at least 30 days prior to the meeting date.
+Special meetings in addition to the annual business meeting provided for in the bylaws may be called by the Chapter Executive Board.
+Notice of the time, place, and agenda of such special meetings shall be given to the members at least 30 days prior to the meeting date.

 Section 1.
 General Powers

-The AIB-SE, its business and its affairs are governed by an Executive Board.
+The AIB US-SE, its business and its affairs are governed by an Executive Board.

 Section 2.
 Number of Board Members

 The Executive Board shall consist of six voting members and those ex-officio, non-voting members designated by the Board.

 There are six voting members of the Executive Board

 - Academic Program Chair